Sample program

 Upgrade levers

-• Boutique hotels in Hanoi/Hoi An/HCMC
+• well-located hotels in Hanoi/Hoi An/HCMC

 • Higher-end Ha Long or Lan Ha cruise